Appeals to the Workers’ Compensation Appeal Tribunal (WCAT)

 Option 1: Read and Review

 For this type of appeal, you can write a letter and tell your side of the story.
 You can explain in this letter why you think you should get the benefits you want.
 This is called a written submission.
-You can also send WCAT more written information and evidence to support your case, such as letters of support from a doctor or co-worker.
+You can also send the WCAT more written information and evidence to support your case, such as letters of support from a doctor or co-worker.

 Option 2: Oral Hearing

-If your employer participates in your appeal, WCAT will invite your employer to attend the oral hearing.
+You are allowed to have a representative attend the oral hearing with you.
+You are also allowed to bring witnesses.
+If you plan to bring a representative or witnesses, you must tell the WCAT before the oral hearing takes place.
+If your employer participates in your appeal, the WCAT will invite your employer to attend the oral hearing.
 Your employer may also bring witnesses to the hearing.

-What if I don't speak English?
+What if I am not fluent in English?

 What if I’ve incurred expenses related to the appeal?